-We only notice improvement when we take action, so I created a printable workbook (it’s free) to walk you through each of these stress relief steps.
+We only notice improvement when we take action, so I created a printable workbook (it’s free) to walk you through each of these steps.
 I use this workbook myself whenever I feel the stress creeping in.

 How to Find Stress Relief: